1. New Extruder, Higher Performance

 One of these safety management issues is your power supply.
 It’s a good idea, if your printer doesn’t already have one, to implement a cover for your PSU to deter any electric shocks and keep your PSU secure.

-You can simply print out a nice PSU cover for your power supply.
-The design from Thingiverse can be found here which covers standard size power supplies such as the one found here on Amazon.
 The cover should reduce potential hazards by providing you with a good mounting point for the IEC switch.

 If your 3D printer does not have an off switch, particularly for the Anet A8 printer you can get yourself a 3-in 1 Inlet Module Plug from Amazon and get it set up.